PhiIHub/EvilScratch/README.md

 ## Contributing

+The more scripts are added, the better this CLI becomes!
+Please do add as many as you can :)
-Feel free to submit issues or pull requests for improvements or bug fixes.
+Also, feel free to submit any issues or pull requests for improvements and bug fixes.